ibliskavka/bliskavka-com/source/_posts/10x-api-start-time-boost.md

 ## Attempt 2

-The layer improved the load time, so it was good start, but I felt like it should be faster.
+The layer improved the load time, so it was a good start, but I felt like it should be faster.

-I added some basic timers to my warmup function and discovered that almost 3 seconds was spent on parsing the 217 files from the zip file.
+I added some basic timers to my warmup function and discovered that almost 3 seconds were spent parsing the 217 files from the zip file.

 I updated the code to parse the table files in parallel but it only shaved off 500ms.